GaProgMan/OwaspHeaders.Core/.github/pull_request_template.md

 This PR closes # <- place the issue number directly after the `#` character.

-The following is a minimal code sample for the new feature
+The following is a [minimal code sample](https://gaprogman.github.io/OwaspHeaders.Core/Minimal-Code-Sample/) for the new feature:

 ```csharp
 // in Program.cs